Modern Language (JH)

 Modern Languages at Trinity

-Trinity’s School of Languages, Literatures and Cultural Studies consistently ranked in the top 100 languages schools in the world.
-In Trinity’s Joint Honours entry routes, you can study a Modern European language with a wide variety of other disciplines across the Humanities and beyond.
+Trinity’s School of Languages, Literatures and Cultural Studies is a leading language school in Ireland, and consistently ranked among the top 100 language schools in the world.
 The languages to choose from are French, German, Irish, Italian, Russian and Spanish.
 Apart from French and Irish all languages can be studied from both advanced and beginners level.

 Modern Languages: The course for you?

 Studying two languages at Trinity will enable you to develop your skills to a level where you can communicate confidently and competently on virtually any subject and in every situation.
 Throughout your studies you will experience an intensive and exciting encounter with the people, cultures and societies of the languages you study.
 You will gain deeper familiarity through the study of their literature, culture, history and politics, and you will gain competencies in understanding and successfully navigating cultural differences.
-You will also acquire crucial and highly valuable transferable skills such as thinking analytically and independently
+You will also acquire crucial and highly valuable transferable skills such as thinking analytically and independently.

 Modern Language plus another subject: The course for you?

 Choosing a modern language plus another subject allows you to combine an interest in languages with an entirely different academic discipline, and will give you intensive exposure to both of your subjects, their methodologies and specificities.
 You will find that very often the topics as well as the approaches of your two subjects will intersect and complement each other very well.
+You will be part of an active and progressive global community of international students based on an iconic Dublin city centre campus, but will also have a life-changing opportunity to study abroad.

 Pathways